cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 topic (but you can still work in smaller teams if you desire).
 We will start assigning tasks in github once this is all set up.

-Idea:

-WE WILL NO LONGER USE HACKMD AS GITHUB IS BETTER FOR INTEGRATION WITH CODE

-* tutorial about hackmd.io <https://hackmd.io/t9SkKiSLR5qW9RUUA_CT-A>
-* Github vs hackmd

-We will use initially hackmd so we avoid issues with github and we can learn github once we do more coding.